When I was child, I loved to solve the brainteasers in logic puzzle magazines. You probably know the type:

 Now that the Common Core Standards for Mathematical Practice talk explicitly about problem solving, reasoning, and sense making, the educational benefits of logic puzzles seem more relevant than ever.

-Below is an interactive Web Sketchpad model for introducing elementary students to logical reasoning.
+Below (and here) is an interactive Web Sketchpad model for introducing elementary students to logical reasoning.
 Unlike traditional logic puzzles that come pre-written, these logic puzzles can be created by your students.
 As an example, start by dragging two statements across the vertical divider line.
 Let’s assume you pick “Ann is taller than Bill” and “Bill is taller than Carlos.”

 Your job is to change their heights of Ann, Bill, Carlos, and Denise (dragging the points atop their heads) so that both statements are true.
 Notice that the star turns from red to green when you’ve satisfied both statements simultaneously.
 You’re now ready to answer a question: Who is taller, Ann or Carlos?